open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/extend-multicluster-scheduling-capabilities.md

   Normal  ScoreUpdate     50s   placementController  cluster1:12 cluster2:12
 ```

 Now you know how to install the resource-usage-collect addon and consume the customized score to select clusters.
-Next, let's take a deeper look into some key points when you consider implementing a customized score provider .
+Next, let's take a deeper look into some key points when you consider implementing a customized score provider.

 ### 1. Where to run the customized score provider